What you should know about Japanese culture, customs, and society

 What should I not do in Japan?

-Japanese sexual culture has layers of contradiction that put together repression and fetishism in Japan’s everyday life.
-Just like in Western countries, the female body is hypersexualized in Japan.
-Also, the Japanese seem to be obsessed with teenage girls.
-High-schoolers and young maids are often portrayed in a sexy way for fast consumption in mangas, animes, and cafés.
+Japanese sexual culture has layers of contradiction that put together repression and fetichism in Japan’s everyday life.
+At first sight, just like in Western countries, the female body is hypersexualized in Japan.
+However, the Japanese are obsessed with teenage girls.
+High-schoolers and maids are often portrayed in a sexy way for fast consumption in mangas, animes, and cafés.
 At the same time, the Japanese have this invisible wall where the private space must be respected.
 Besides, Japan has a centenary law regarding obscenity that forbids the portrayal of genitalia in the arts and in porn movies as well.

 What defines the Japanese character?

-Despite being more open to other countries and culture, it is fair to say that Japanese character, in average, can be defined by six pillar characteristics:
+Despite being more open to other countries and culture, it is fair to say that Japanese character, on average, can be defined by six pillar characteristics:

 - Rules are to be respected at all times.